 It was only a matter of time before a flood victim, witnessing the insensitive rush for ratings, had enough.

 Imagine if CNN’s Jim Acosta’s home was just flooded.
 Do you think he’d be eager to answer questions from the media in one of his worst hours?
-Okay, he might because he’d also know he’d be taken care of.
+Okay, he might because he’d also know he’d be taken care of (and he LOVES attention).
 He has the means.
 “Danielle”, who had a microphone in her face, probably has a lot more uncertainty in her future than either Jim Acosta or reporter Rosa Flores could even imagine.

 This will continue.
 The mother who lost it on CNN will be considered “one of those things” that happens.
 She’ll be forgotten by the media, and was probably a punchline by the media snobs.